Can You Use Conditioner Without Shampoo?

 How To Wash Your Hair With Conditioner

-For beginners or straight hair types, don’t toss out your shampoo yet!
-Most hair experts recommended co-washing once or twice a week in between washing with shampoo.
+For beginners or those with straight hair, don’t toss out your shampoo yet!
+Most hair experts recommend co-washing once or twice a week between shampoo washes.

-- Wet the hair thoroughly for 2-5 minutes in warm water.
+- Wet the hair thoroughly with warm water for 2–5 minutes.

 - Apply a healthy amount of conditioner to the scalp.

-- Massage the scalp with the pads of your fingers thoroughly; this is where you need to put the most work to ensure the conditioner is working for you—massage for three minutes.
+- Massage the scalp thoroughly with the pads of your fingers; this is where you need to put the most work to ensure the conditioner is working for you—massage for three minutes.

 - Leave the conditioner to sit and work its magic.
 Rinse after 3 minutes.